mharen/mharen.github.io/blog/2011/2011-07-great-lakes-science-center-in-cleveland.md

 ![science-center-16%25255B5%25255D.jpg](science-center-16%25255B5%25255D.jpg)

-Then we did something new: took a tour of the steamship <a href="http://www.glsc.org/mather_museum.php">*William G. Mather*</a>.
+Then we did something new: took a tour of the steamship [*William G. Mather*](http://www.glsc.org/mather_museum.php).
 Unfortunately, I have very few pictures of it.
 Suffice it to say, it’s utterly massive.
-Here’s a pic from <a href="http://en.wikipedia.org/wiki/Steamship_William_G._Mather_Maritime_Museum">Wikipedia</a> that really doesn’t do it justice:
+Here’s a pic from [Wikipedia](http://en.wikipedia.org/wiki/Steamship_William_G._Mather_Maritime_Museum) that really doesn’t do it justice:

 ![science-center-27%25255B5%25255D.jpg](science-center-27%25255B5%25255D.jpg)